 I'm always interested in smart people doing super rad things.
 So, if you're still reading, let's chat.

-We are a part of the Prehype family and have collectively invested in, built, and/or accelerated ~50 startups over the past decade, with the backing and buy-in of some of the world’s best brands, foundations, investors, and entrepreneurs.
+We are a part of the Prehype network and have collectively invested in, built, and/or accelerated ~50 startups over the past decade, with the backing and buy-in of some of the world’s best brands, foundations, investors, and entrepreneurs.
 The companies that we have built and worked with have created more than $2 billion in value and have been acquired by the likes of Dropbox, Microsoft, Facebook, Amazon, and WeWork.
 Having worked across North and South America, Europe, Asia, and Australia, Akili is the Prehype network’s Africa-centric initiative to address the funding and startup infrastructure gap on the continent.

-We develop forward looking theses around the future of finance, food systems, the movement of people and goods, healthspan, urbanization, and the future of education and work, and exist to connect people and problems (read: opportunities) to capital and markets by exploring strategic synergies that attract financing, partnerships, business development, sales, and IP to entrepreneurs building the next 50 years of Africa and the world.
+We develop forward looking theses around the futures of finance, food systems, healthcare, the movement of people and goods, education and work, and exist to connect people and problems (read: opportunities) to capital and markets by exploring strategic synergies that attract financing, partnerships, business development, sales, and IP to entrepreneurs building the next 50 years of Africa and the world.

 More info soon!